-A. In-book links take you to a location within the textbook.
-For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-N/A Additional Information: No in book links found.
+Α. In-book links take you to a location within the Fail

+textbook.
+For example, the table of contents

+would be considered in-book links and

+embedded links take you to the correct

+location in the book.

+Additional Information: 0/30 in book links functioned.
+Checked in book links on pages 5-23.
+No other in book links found.

 B. Live hyperlinks take you to any website or webpages external to the book.
+N/A

-N/A Additional Information: No live links found.
+Additional Information: No live links found.

 C. Live links take you to the correct webpage that is functioning properly.
+N/A

-N/A Additional Information: No live links found.
+Additional Information: No live links found.

 D. Live links are descriptive enough for the users to know where it should take them.
+N/A

-N/A Additional Information: No live links found.
+Additional Information: No live links found.